 And autonomy is essential for your innovative, or tech worker to become a high performing team member.

-Just like employees in the 21st-century organization have more freedom than their parents had in their time, they also need to have a higher sense of responsibility.
+Just like employees in the 21st-century organisation have more freedom than their parents had in their time, they also need to have a higher sense of responsibility.

 Employees need to take responsibility for their added value and how they attribute to the companies long-term goals within the context of the freedom they have.
 There should be a high level of accountability and employees should be highly committed and motivated and taking ownership of their individual results.